SteveBarnett/Remixing/_thinking/against-identity.md

 #### 8. Desiring Otherwise

-- We are prone to desire what others around us appear to desire, and this appearance can be a matter of a misread signal, a rumour, an accident mistaken for a ploy.8
+- We are prone to desire what others around us appear to desire, and this appearance can be a matter of a misread signal, a rumour, an accident mistaken for a ploy.
 - What creates the illusion that others are spared this misfortune?
-What we
-- see of others is only their wo 我 – their apparent identity.
+What we see of others is only their wo 我 – their apparent identity.
 But we are conscious of our own wu 吾 – our unselfing self that can always abandon identity and choose another.
 - more typically modern way of dealing with mimetic conflict is through mass production.
 Having more goods reduces the probability that desires will converge on them.
 - But Girard warns that this solution comes with a side-effect.
 The more mass-produced the objects are, the less satisfying they are to mimetic desire,